Light modifiers are a powerful way to shape or control light.

 Remember: The larger the light source, the softer the light.

 This is a piece of equipment that you can easily make yourself.
-I used a DYI one for my first 10 years as a photographer and they are great for diffusing flash, continuous light, and sunshine.
+I used a DIY scrim for my first 10 years as a photographer.

 Why?
-The quality of light is soft, flattering and malleable.
-Changing the angle and proximity of the softbox to the sitter easily changes the hardness of light, and direction of shadow.
+The quality of light is soft, flattering, and malleable.
+Changing the angle and proximity of the softbox to the sitter easily changes the hardness of the light and the direction of the shadow.